Key Visual for Net Zero and Nature Positive Theatre

 Hong Kong Exchanges and Clearing Limited (HKEX)

-Head of Carbon and ESG, Markets
+Head of Carbon and ESG Products, Sustainability Division

 Ken Chiu has served as Head of Carbon & ESG Products at Hong Kong Exchanges and Clearing Limited (HKEX) since 2022, where he is responsible for driving the growth of HKEX’s Carbon & ESG business.
 He has led the development and launch of HKEX’s environmental marketplace, helping to expand sustainable finance and carbon market opportunities in the region.